betterscientificsoftware/bssw.io/Articles/Blog/2024-01-14-k8s-security.md

 ### Major Findings

-- We identify 11 categories of security misconfigurations: 9 are Kubernetes-specific, and 2 are generic.
+- In or work, we identify 11 categories of security misconfigurations: 9 are Kubernetes-specific, and 2 are generic.
 - Using our research prototype called `SLI-KUBE`, we identify 1,051 security misconfigurations in 2,039 configuration files.
 - Security misconfigurations affect Kubernetes entities that perform mesh-related load balancing, as well as provision pods and stateful applications.
 - Practitioners found our tool useful but also suggested ways for better adoption by integrating flexibility, severity-based prioritization, and seamless integration with Kubernetes.